HelmOar/Work-Day-Scheduler/README.md

 ## Description

 Creation of a simple callender application that alows a user to see their daily schedule at a glance.
 This app runs on the browser, using local storage to save events for each day and features dynamically updated HTML and CSS powered by JQuery.
-Design elements are supported by Bootstrap, and show modern colours that change according to whether the hour has passed.
+Design elements are supported by Bootstrap, and showcase modern colours that change according to the hour passed.

 ## Usage